-- Number of groups offered and number of attendees - Contractor will serve minimum of 160 individuals through family support and parenting classes - Number of Nevada County residents served - Results from surveys, pre and post-tests, group conversations and/or other culturally competent methods which measure the reduction of negative feelings, attitudes, beliefs', perceptions, stereotypes and/or discrimination related to being diagnosed with a mental illness, having a mental illness, or in seeking mental health services and to increase acceptance, dignity, inclusion, and equity for individuals with mental illness, and members of their families. - 75% percent of individuals will demonstrate an improvement in attitudes, knowledge, and/or behavioral change related to mental illness. - 85% percent of individuals will demonstrate an improvement in attitudes, knowledge, and/or behavior related to seeking mental health services. - 85% percent of individuals will demonstrate increased acceptance, dignity, inclusion, and equity for individuals with mental illness, and members of their families.
+- Number of groups offered and number of attendees - Contractor will serve minimum of 160 individuals through family support and parenting classes - Number of Nevada County residents served - Results from surveys, pre and post-tests, group conversations and/or other culturally competent methods which measure the reduction of negative feelings, attitudes, beliefs', perceptions, stereotypes and/or discrimination related to being diagnosed with a mental illness, having a mental illness, or in seeking mental health services and to increase acceptance, dignity, inclusion, and equity for individuals with mental illness, and members of their families. - 75% of individuals will demonstrate improvement in overall mental health as evidenced by improved score on the Participant Perception of Care posttest. - 75% of individuals will demonstrate improved parenting skills as evidenced by improved overall Problem score on the Eyberg Child Behavior Inventory posttest. - 85% of individuals will demonstrate improved parenting skills as evidenced by improved overall Intensity score on the Eyberg Child Behavior Inventory posttest.